Mourning: Georgian and Victorian eras

-The customs were not universally supported, with Charles Voysey writing, "that it adds needlessly to the gloom and dejection of really afflicted relatives must be apparent to all who have ever taken part in these miserable rites."
+The customs were not universally supported, with Charles Voysey writing in 1873 "that it adds needlessly to the gloom and dejection of really afflicted relatives must be apparent to all who have ever taken part in these miserable rites".

-The rules were gradually relaxed over time, and it became acceptable practice for both sexes to dress in dark colours for up to a year after a death in the family.
-By the late 20th century, this no longer applied, and black had been widely adopted by women in cities as a fashionable colour.
+The rules gradually relaxed over time, and it became acceptable practice for both sexes to dress in dark colours for up to a year after a death in the family.
+By the late 20th century, this no longer applied, and women in cities had widely adopted black as a fashionable colour.

 North America

 United States

-Mourning generally followed English forms into the 20th century.
+In the United States, mourning generally followed English forms into the 20th century.
 Black dress is still considered proper etiquette for attendance at funerals, but extended periods of wearing black dress are no longer expected.
 However, attendance at social functions such as weddings when a family is in deep mourning is frowned upon.
 Men who share their father's given name and use a suffix such as "Junior" retain the suffix at least until the father's funeral is complete.

 In the antebellum South, with social mores that imitated those of England, mourning was just as strictly observed by the upper classes.

 In the 19th century, mourning could be quite expensive, as it required a whole new set of clothes and accessories or, at the very least, overdyeing existing garments and taking them out of daily use.
 For a poorer family, this was a strain on resources.

 At the end of The Wonderful Wizard of Oz, Dorothy explains to Glinda that she must return home because her aunt and uncle cannot afford to go into mourning for her because it was too expensive.

 A late 20th and early 21st century North American mourning phenomenon is the rear window memorial decal.
 This is a large vinyl window-cling decal memorializing a deceased loved one, prominently displayed in the rear windows of cars and trucks belonging to close family members and sometimes friends.
 It often contains birth and death dates, although some contain sentimental phrases or designs as well.